 The Region’s citizens need our work.
-83% of women leaders surveyed state that they NEED training on leader skills and how to collaborate to make impact.
+83% of women leaders surveyed state that they NEED training on leader skills and how to collaborate to make an impact.

 Mexico needs our program.
 Poverty rates and wage inequality are extraordinarily high and remain largely unchanged or maybe even increase despite a rising social development budget.
 It would take 120 years to reduce the gap between the poorest and the richest in Mexico.
 Development planning in Mexico clearly needs to change.